blaineylab/OpticalPooledScreens/README.md

 ### Installation (OSX)

-Download the OpticalPooledScreens directory using the green "Clone or download" button on Github.
+Download the OpticalPooledScreens directory (e.g., on Github use the green "Clone or download" → "Download ZIP").

 In Terminal, go to the OpticalPooledScreens project directory and create a Python 3 virtual environment using a command like: